beginning of content

 How is asbestosis diagnosed?

 Your doctor will ask about your symptoms, your medical history and any known past exposure to asbestos.
-They will also physically examine you, including listening to your lungs.
+They may also perform a physical examination, including listening to your lungs.

-If your doctor suspects that you have asbestosis, you may be referred for lung-function tests.
-These check how well your lungs work and can help identify the cause of any problems.
+If your doctor suspects you have asbestosis, you may be referred for tests including:

 How is asbestosis treated?